centreon/centreon-engine/doc/installation/index.rst

 Server (CES).
 Open source products are freely available from our repository.

-These packages have been successfully tested with CentOS 5 and RedHat 5.
+These packages are available for CentOS 5 and CentOS 6.

 .. _user_installation_packages_prerequisites: